ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/api-routes.md

 ## Isolation Mode

-To execute an API route in its own isolated request context when running `greenwood serve`, you can export an **isolation** option from your page, set to `true`.
+To execute an API route in its own isolated rendering context, you can export an **isolation** option from your page, set to `true`.

 ```js
 export const isolation = true;